 The following example57 is taken from the evaluation of a group of projects aiming at the improvement of food trade in East Africa.
 A preliminary step in contribution analysis is the statement of the problem at hand; in this case that farmers do not have enough physical space to store surplus crops.
 This is a problem because if surplus crops can't be preserved, the farmer will be forced to waste them or, alternatively, to sell them at a low price.
-The ability to store surplus crops and sell them when the price is high would not only bring additional revenue to the farmer and stabilise the market, but also provide an incentive for the farmer to increase production.
+The ability to store surplus crops and sell them when the price is high would not only bring additional revenue to the farmer to increase production.
 In general, availability of storage space to preserve crops can be seen as a means of improving the matching between supply and demand in the food market.